Ali-Mikael/Application-hacking/h7-crypto.md

 ### Walkthrough
 First off, I just want to say, that this was in no way shape or form and easy task for me 😂 It took me hours upon hours to get the results I wanted.
-The most amusing part about it all is that after the decrypting and initial sorting using the `isprintable() and isascii()`, I could already see the answer, but I still needed a way to sort and score them (which probably took me about 2 hours)
+The most amusing part about it all is that after the decrypting and initial sorting using the `isprintable() and isascii()`, I could already see the answer, but I still needed a way to sort and score them (which probably took me about 2 hours).

 But don't get me wrong, I enjoyed it thorougly and this was an extremely teaching exercise!